tinkerator/tplinky/README.md

   network, you will need to substitute your network addresses instead as you follow along.

-To use this device (on already configured devices, see TODO section) you can try the following example:
+To use this device (on already configured devices, see [Initial Setup section](#initial-setup-section)) you can try the following example:

 ```
 $ git clone https://github.com/tinkerator/tplinky.git